An empirical determination of the Cosmic Shoreline: Results and Discussion

 \subsection{Implication for habitability searches}

-Further than determining the existence or lack of atmospheres for M dwarf planets, another important question is the exploration of small planets in the habitable zone, including the search for possible biomarkers \citep{DesMarais2002, harmanschwieterman2015}.
+Beyond determining the existence or lack of atmospheres for M dwarf planets, another important question is the exploration of small planets in the habitable zone, including the search for possible biomarkers \citep{DesMarais2002, harmanschwieterman2015}.
 In Figure \ref{fig:habitableplanets} we plot all the confirmed transiting planets orbiting M dwarfs, with $\rm R <2.5R_\oplus$, and with an equilibrium temperature between 250 and 350 K. Currently, only 14 planets meet these criteria.
 One of these planets is K2-18~b, a sub-Neptune planet, proposed as a possible hycean planet \citep{Madhusudhan2023}, which has a confirmed atmosphere but also an on-going intensive debate on its overall nature and detected atmospheric species \citep{Schmidt2025, Madhusudhan2025, Hu2025}.
 Three more sub-Neptune planets TOI-1468 c, TOI-1266 b and TOI-1266 c have similar sizes and TSM to K2-18 b and can be relatively easily explored with JWST in the near future.

-For truly small earth-size planets, the c, d, and e planets in the Trappist1 system and Gj-12 b are the best, most accessible targets, but unfortunately all lie on the atmosphere-less part of the ECS.
+For truly small earth-size planets, the c, d, and e planets in the Trappist1 system and Gj-12 b are the best, most accessible targets, but unfortunately all lie on the atmosphere-less part of the EECS.
 Only TOI-700 e and d are expected to possess an atmosphere, although their TSM metrics make them prohibitive targets for JWST.
-Thus, based on our ECS results, sub-Neptune planets emerge as the only possible targets for biomarker searches with currently available instrumentation.
+Thus, based on our EECS results, sub-Neptune planets emerge as the only possible targets for biomarker searches with currently available instrumentation.

 One planet deserves special attention.
-Given its size, its location in the habitable zone, its TSM metrics, and its proximity to our definition of the ECS, Gj-12 b \citep{Kuzuhara2024, Turner2025} appears a fundamental planet for JWST to explore in depth, to determine both the possibility of the planet hosting an atmosphere and the exact limits of the ECS.
+Given its size, its location in the habitable zone, its TSM metrics, and its proximity to our definition of the EECS, Gj-12 b \citep{Kuzuhara2024, Turner2025, brady2025earthlikedensitytemperateearthsized} appears a fundamental planet for JWST to explore in depth, to determine both the possibility of the planet hosting an atmosphere and the exact limits of the EECS.